bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDMBS is the software, its the management system, and SQL is the language we use to interact with the system.

 1. Why do tables need a `primary key`?

+Primary key is the unique value that indentifies a column, 2 columns can't have the same primary key.

 1. What is the name given to a table column that references the primary key on another table.

+Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

 ## Minimum Viable Product